-9.24 Trailering
+12.24 Trailering

+12.24.A Pushing

+Should it become necessary to load the solar car onto a trailer for transport, it may be pushed onto the trailer.

+12.24.B Battery Charging

+Battery charging from the solar array while trailering is allowed during non-impound hours.

+12.24.C Trailering to Checkpoints or Stage

-- 9.24.A Should it become necessary to load the solar car onto a trailer for transport, it may be pushed onto the trailer. - 9.24.B Battery charging from the solar array while trailering is allowed during non-impound hours. - 9.24.C Once a team has decided to trailer, they must trailer to either the next open Checkpoint, or the Stage Finish prior to the evening battery impound at 8:00 pm on the day of the Stage Finish.
-If a team who is trailering to a Checkpoint arrives and the Checkpoint is closed, they must trailer to the Stage Finish as per above. - 9.24.D Teams may resume driving via one of the following options: - 9.24.D.1 At the point they stopped raycing, or earlier along the race route: OR" - 9.24.D.2 At an open Checkpoint. - 9.24.E Trailering penalties shall be assessed via Reg.
-10.5.N. - 9.24.F Teams who elect to resume driving at a Checkpoint will be released from the Checkpoint at the posted Driving Resumption Time for that Checkpoint. - 9.24.F.1 Should multiple teams be resuming driving from the same Checkpoint, teams will be released on one-minute intervals based on arrival at the Checkpoint.
+Once a team has decided to trailer, they must trailer to either the next open Checkpoint, or the Stage Finish prior to the evening battery impound at 8:00 pm on the day of the Stage Finish.
+If a team who is trailering to a Checkpoint arrives and the Checkpoint is closed, they must trailer to the Stage Finish as per above.

+12.24.D Penalties

+Trailering penalties shall be assessed via Reg.
+15.4.O.

+12.24.E Resumption of Driving

+Teams may resume driving via one of the following options:

+12.24.E.1 At the point they started trailering, or earlier along the route: OR

+12.24.E.2At an open Checkpoint.

+12.24.F Resumption of Driving at a Checkpoint

+Teams who elect to resume driving at a Checkpoint will be released from the Checkpoint at the posted Driving

+Resumption Time for that Checkpoint.

-- 9.24.F.2 A teams arrival at the Checkpoint will be determined by a team representative informing the Checkpoint Staff of their arrival with the solar car.
+- 12.24.F.1 Should multiple teams be resuming driving from the same Checkpoint, teams will be released on one-minute intervals based on arrival at the Checkpoint. - 12.24.F.2A teams arrival at the Checkpoint will be determined by a team representative informing the Checkpoint Staff of their arrival with the solar car.
 Arrival of support vehicles only will not count.
-It is the onus of the team to notify the Checkpoint staff of their arrival. - 9.24.F.3 Teams released on one-minute intervals will have their end-of-day time corrected in the same manner as that of a Stage Start. - 9.24.F.4 A team who is electing to resume driving at the Checkpoint will be considered as "trailering" until the Driving Resumption Time and will not observe the 1-hour Checkpoint time.
+It is the onus of the team to notify the Checkpoint staff of their arrival. - 12.24.F.3 Teams released on one-minute intervals will have their Stage Close time corrected in the same manner as that of a Stage Start. - 12.24.F.4A team who is electing to resume driving at the Checkpoint will be considered as "trailering" until the Driving Resumption Time and will not observe the Checkpoint time.

-9.25 Accommodations and Lodging
+12.25 Accommodations and Lodging

-All teams are responsible for team accommodations and food during the Rayce.
+All teams are responsible for team accommodations and food during the Tour.
 Teams are responsible for their own reservations.

-9.26 Accidents and Re-Inspection
+12.26 Accidents and Re-Inspection

 All accidents involving either solar cars or support vehicles must be reported immediately to ASC Headquarters.
-In the case of an accident involving personal injury, notification of the appropriate emergency medical services and public safety officials shall take priority.
+In the case of an accident involving personal injury notification of the appropriate emergency medical services and public safety officials shall take priority.
 If a solar car is involved in an accident it must:

-- 9.26.A Stop and be visually inspected by team members and the Observer. - 9.26.B Be re-inspected by an Inspector at or before the next Checkpoint.
-The Inspector may require repairs prior to resuming the Rayce.
+- (1) Stop and be visually inspected by team members and the Observer. - (2) Be re-inspected by an Inspector at or before the next Checkpoint.
+The Inspector may require repairs prior to resuming the Tour.